srghosh56/RSQKit-copy/pages/your_tasks/local_gitlab_ci_infra_for_github_projectV4.md

 #### Repository Mirroring Infrastructure

 - Implement GitLab native project mirroring: Configure {% tool "gitlab" %} to automatically synchronize your GitHub repository to a local GitLab instance.
 See [GitLab repository mirroring documentation](https://docs.gitlab.com/ee/user/project/repository/mirror/) for setup instructions.
 Initially mirror only local branches to maintain security and avoid unnecessary synchronization of all external forks.
+Note that GitLab's native mirroring requires push access to the source repository, which means you need either a deploy key or personal access token with write permissions to the GitHub repository.

 - Configure selective branch mirroring: Set up mirroring rules that focus on main development branches and exclude temporary or experimental branches to reduce synchronization overhead.
 Configure branch filters using [GitLab's mirroring options](https://docs.gitlab.com/ee/user/project/repository/mirror/#mirror-only-protected-branches).